 We have a cup of coffee as I look around the rifugio.
 The walls are an aged dark wood and there are a lot of decorative nostalgia pieces.
 Wooden skis, and accordion, the Cortina posters of skiers from the 1950’s , animal horns and some contemporary touches in the lighting and tin containers for pine branches.
 It exudes a feeling of warmth and coziness.

 We go outside to wait and see if the rain will let up.
 I can tell that the view from here must be spectacular but today the rain and low clouds are hiding that view.
 We watch as the dark clouds and the rain move across the valley.
 From where we are sitting we can see into the kitchen as Jimmy fries up a classic mountain lunch of thick slabs of spec, eggs and potatoes in large cast iron frying pans.
 What is great of course about this rifugio is that you can get there by gondola, have a nice lunch, enjoy the panorama and then head back down with the gondola!

-Two couples of hardened French hikers arrive – quite large backpacks and a quite wet from the hike.
+Two couples of hardened French hikers arrive – very large backpacks and quite wet from the hike.
 They order coffees and vin brule, eat their own lunch of tinned meat, bread and cheese and talk about moving on even if it is raining.

 We however, decide to abandon the walk and head back down in the gondola.
 The capogita takes a trail that in about 15 minutes takes us to a log shelter.
 There is a family with two young children and the grandparents already there waiting out the rain and another young family comes in too.
 We eat our panini but the rain does not let up so we decide to head out anyway.
 The air is sweet and clean and actually pine fresh with all this rain.
 A half hour later and we are back at the pensione.
 The rain is not letting up and we head for a drive to Val Gardena.